Phalaenopsis hieroglyphica: Growth, habitat and cultivation

 Map showing the known locations of Phalaenopsis hieroglyphica in five regions of the Philippines: Luzon, Palawan, Pollilo Island, Surigao del Norte, and Surigao del Sur.

 Commonly P. hieroglyphica blooms in spring, with three to four star-shaped flowers that open simultaneously and last two to three months; a well-established specimen with keikis can produce more than 50 flowers.
 Their fragrance is said to be faintly rose-like or strongly citrus-like.
 The background of the flower can be white to ochre, sometimes with a tinge of green at the tips, and the glyphs on the sepals and stamens can be cinnamon or a purple hue.
 The flowers are comparatively larger and the glyphs more pronounced than those of P. lueddemanniana.
 The characteristic glyphs are retained in P. hieroglyphica hybrids.

-As a monopodial epiphyte, it is found growing on and hanging down from trees in shady locations on the islands of Polillo, Palawan, Mindanao (in Surigao del Norte and Surigao del Sur) and Luzon at elevations below 1700 ft.
+As a monopodial epiphyte, it is found growing on and hanging down from trees in shady locations on the islands of Polillo, Palawan, Mindanao (in Surigao del Norte and Surigao del Sur), and Luzon at elevations below 1700 ft.
 Of its genus, this species grows in the coolest and deeply shady locations of humid forests.
 Not much is known about its natural habitat, including its pollinators.

 The species was first cultivated in England by Hugh Low & Company from a specimen delivered by collector William Boxall in 1887.

-Since 1975 this species has been considered vulnerable to extinction and listed in Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+Since 1975, this species has been considered vulnerable to extinction and listed in Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 To protect against overcollection, an export permit is required in international trade of specimens taken from their natural habitat.
-Protection from loss and degradation of the natural habitat are also concerns.
+Protection from loss and degradation of the natural habitat is also a concern.